 Similarly, Delta offers some flexibility for pet parents, especially those with new litters or young animals traveling together.

 Delta Airlines ranked as the most popular airline for dog travel in our Sniffspot survey, with 4% of respondents choosing it as their preferred carrier.
 One frequent flyer commented, "Delta is always accommodating and seems to be a dog-friendly company."
-Another pet parent shared, "Delta provides comfort seating which makes traveling with my dog much easier," while a third noted they chose Delta because "They're very good with dogs when seated."
+Another pet parent shared, "Delta provides comfort seating which makes traveling with my furry companion much easier," while a third noted they chose Delta because "They're very good with dogs when seated."

 JetBlue keeps their pet policy simple, though they have stricter size limitations than some other carriers.